cmb69/sitemapper_xh/README.txt

-Sitemapper_XH -- a CMSimple_XH plugin
+﻿Sitemapper_XH -- a CMSimple_XH plugin
-Copyright (C) 2011-2012 Christoph M. Becker
+Copyright (C) 2011-2013 Christoph M. Becker

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by